CSSLabNKU/Random-Forest-Password-Guessing/README.md

 # Random-Forest-Password-Guessing
-Code for our 2023 Usenix Security Paper "Password Guessing Using Random Forest"
+Code for our 2023 USENIX Security Paper "Password Guessing Using Random Forest"

 ### Research Paper

-The paper is available at the [Usenix Association](https://www.usenix.org/conference/usenixsecurity23/presentation/wang-ding-password-guessing).
+The paper is available at the [USENIX Association](https://www.usenix.org/conference/usenixsecurity23/presentation/wang-ding-password-guessing).
 You can cite our work with the following BibTeX entry:

 ```latex
 @inproceedings{wang2023rfguess,